 I pray that one day I can convey the wonder of Purim to my son so that he can enjoy and cherish the holiday.

-We don’t have any traditions yet, except the Mishloach Manot.
+We don’t have any traditions yet, except the Mishloach Manot (gifts of food).
 We do two sets, one through a local organization and then we do a few of our own.
 We don’t do anything fancy (tight budget and all).
-I haven’t had time to bake, but I am hoping to include some Hamentaschen in the future with our little boy.
+I haven’t had time to bake, but I am hoping to include some hamentaschen in the future with our little boy.

 Of course, I am dressing up my little one.
 I mean a baby in costume – how cute is that?
 I hope by starting some things young, I can get my son into the spirit (and my husband too).